Where To Stay Resorts Dining Things To Do

 Where To Dine in Puerto Galera

 Since the early 1980s Puerto Galera has become an international destination for back–packers and the rich–and–famous.
 Alongside its growth in popularity as a place of relaxation and sport, eateries and fine restaurants offering the full spectrum of cuisine have blossomed to sate the appetite of the tourists and locals alike.
-Starting in the bay area we offer here a selection to sustain you as you explore the wonders of this island paradise.
+From White Beach to the Bay Area and around the headland beaches we offer here a selection to sustain you as you explore the wonders of this island paradise.

 The Puerto Galera Yacht Club offers a varied menu of international gastronomic delights, from hearty soups and sandwiches to steaks and sashimi.
 The naturally air–conditioned restaurant and bar is a great place for a romantic dinner for two.
 For birthday parties and weddings you will find it hard to beat dining under the mango tree overlooking the lawns and garden.
-The club is most famous for its Friday Night Bar–B–Q and the selection of fine wines.
+The club is most famous for its Wednesday Curry Night and the Saturday Night Bar–B–Q and the selection of the coldest beers in Puerto Galera.

-Capt’n Gregg’s is one of the oldest beach front dive resorts and restaurants on Sabang Beach, and caters for international tourists with an extensive menu of hearty fare.
+The Capt’n Gregg’s dive resort restaurant is one of the oldest beach front restaurants on Sabang Beach, and caters for international tourists with an extensive menu of hearty fare.
 Breakfasts here, overlooking the Verde Passage, are the perfect solution to a night of partying.
 Take your time to soak up the view in the naturally air–conditioned restaurant located high above the beach and far from the madding crowds.
 Capt’n Gregg’s evening Bar–B–Qs are sumptuous and the service is very pleasant.

 T: +63 917 540–4570 for opening hours, reservations not required except for groups.